sravani61/Fintech_case_study/README.md

 •	Redemption: Fundrise offers a redemption program that allows investors to sell shares back to Fundrise for a fee.
 That fee, which is paid into the eREIT or eFund, is calculated as a reduction to the share price value: 0% if in the first 90 days; 3% reduction if the shares were held at least 90 days but less than three years; 2% if shares held at least three years but less than four years; 1% if shares held at least four years but less than five years.
 There’s no share-price reduction to redeem shares held five or more years.

-**Baseline**

-**Investing through Fundrise is better option for:**

-1. Investors with long term vision

-2. Investors who want to diversify out of stocks

-3. Risk takers

-4. Those who want to learn about new investments

 **Comparing to competitors**

 According to investorjunkie.com: